anplug/mos_6502/README.md

-Playing with emulating MOS 6502
+Playing with MOS 6502 emulation.